 When will the building be torn down?

-Demolition of the old high school will begin following abatement of asbestos and other hazardous materials.
-Abatement is expected to be complete by late December, with demolition occurring in mid-January through mid-February 2018.
+Demolition of the old high school is in progress.
+The abatement of asbestos and other hazardous materials continues, although work is suspended during cold weather.
+Abatement is expected to be complete by mid-late spring, with demolition continuing through May 2018.

 There have been delays in the schedule due to the discovery of additional, unanticipated asbestos that must be abated.